SyncraDAO/docs.syncra.xyz/pages/strategies/whitelist-strategy.md

 sidebar_position: 2
 ---

-# Whitelist-based Strategy
+# Addresslist Strategy

-The Whitelist-based Strategy is a straightforward approach to managing a DAO's decision-making process.
+The Addresslist Strategy is a straightforward approach to managing a DAO's decision-making process.
 Under this strategy, each wallet on the whitelist is granted an equal vote, regardless of the number of tokens held by each participant.
 Here's a closer look at this strategy:

-* Equal Voting Power: In the Whitelist-based Strategy, every approved participant has the same voting power.
+* Equal Voting Power: In the Addresslist Strategy, every approved participant has the same voting power.
 This approach ensures that each member's voice carries equal weight in the decision-making process.

 * Approved Participants: The founder of the DAO maintains a predefined list of wallet addresses that are eligible for participation.
 Only those on the whitelist can vote and engage in the DAO's activities.